Klocman/Bulk-Crap-Uninstaller/docs/CONTRIBUTING.md

-# Contributing to OpenUninstall Pro
+# Contributing to EBUninstaller Pro

-Thank you for your interest in contributing to OpenUninstall Pro!
+Thank you for your interest in contributing to EBUninstaller Pro!
 We welcome community contributions, bug reports, and feature pull requests.

 ---